pouryashirazian/volmesh/README.md

 ## How volmesh works?
 **volmesh** converts a 3D surface mesh to a corresponding signed distance field (SDF) representation.
 The user can export the SDF to a VTK Image data [VTI format](https://docs.vtk.org/en/latest/design_documents/VTKFileFormats.html#imagedata) and then extract the iso-surface as a triangle mesh with [Paraview](https://www.paraview.org).

 **volmesh** uses a half-edge data structure to provide top-down and bottom-up traversal.
-The top-down traversal in surface meshes proceeds from faces to half-edges to vertices (see Figure 1).
+The top-down traversal in surface meshes proceeds from faces to half-edges to vertices (figure 1).
 We currently support triangle surface meshes only.

 | ![Surface mesh top-down traversal](https://github.com/pouryashirazian/volmesh/blob/main/docs/images/surface_topdown_traversal.svg?raw=true&sanitize=true) |
 | :--: |